-Current economic conditions have caused us difficulty in adequately protecting our increased cash and short-term investments from financial institution failures.
+Current economic conditions have caused us difficulty in adequately protecting our increased cash and cash equivalents from financial institution failures.

-The negative global economic conditions and volatile investment markets have caused us to hold more cash, cash equivalents and short-term investments than we would hold under normal circumstances.
-Since there has been an overall increase in demand for low-risk, U.S. government backed securities with a limited supply in the financial marketplace, we face increased difficulty in adequately protecting our increased cash and short-term investments from possible sudden and unforeseeable failures by banks and other financial institutions.
+The uncertain global economic conditions and volatile investment markets have caused us to hold more cash and cash equivalents than we would hold under normal circumstances.
+Since there has been an overall increase in demand for low-risk, U.S. government backed securities with a limited supply in the financial marketplace, we face increased difficulty in adequately protecting our increased cash and cash equivalents from possible sudden and unforeseeable failures by banks and other financial institutions.
 A failure of any of these financial institutions in which deposits exceed FDIC limits could have an adverse impact on our financial position.